MLH-Fellowship/standupSummary/README.md

 ## General information
 `Standup Summary` is a web app that takes in your stand-up notes on MLH Github, returns a list of most frequently used words, and generates a new sentence based on user's past comments using Markov chain rule.

-This project was submitted as part of the MLH Fellowship [Half-way Hackathon](https://mlh-fellowship.gitbook.io/fellow-handbook/events/halfway-hackathon), which encourages projects that improve the experience of current and future fellows.
-This `Standup Summary` project aims to provide a tool for fellows to look back on their past work and have fun!
+Inspired by the MLH Fellowship [Half-way Hackathon](https://mlh-fellowship.gitbook.io/fellow-handbook/events/halfway-hackathon) to improve the experiences of current and future fellows, this `Standup Summary` project aims to provide a tool for fellows to recap their summer work and generate resume-ready work descriptions!

 ## Installation
 ### Dependencies